 Fall is such a fun time.
-Tucking in Your Garden can be adventurous for your kids just as much as you.
+Tucking in the Garden can be adventurous for my kids just as much as for me as a parent.

 My kids are so excited when the first few leaves fall…and yes, they will go get leaves from neighboring properties just to have the most perfect massive leaf pile.